tommise/FlawedNoteTakingApp/README.md

 ```
 git clone https://github.com/tommise/FlawedNoteTakingApp
 ```
-Run this command from the root:
+Run this command from the same folder where manage.py is located.

 ```
-python3 manage.py migrate && python3 manage.py runserver
+python3 manage.py runserver
 ```
-This will first apply all the migrations and then run the server.
+This will run the server at your localhost.
 You can access the app from your browser at localhost:8000.

 **Few login credentials for the app:**
 - baboon99 - thisismypassword